euugenechou/gitlab-canvas-utils/README.md

 ## Utilities

 A brief description of the provided scripts/utilities:
-- `addtorepos` - adds students to a set of specified repositories as reporters
+- `addtorepos` - adds students to a set of specified repositories.
-- `checkout` - checks out cloned student repositories to commit IDs submitted
-- for a specific assignment.
+- `checkout` - checks out cloned student repositories to commit IDs submitted for a specific assignment.
 - `clone` - clones student repositories.
 - `createrepos` - creates course GitLab course and student repos.
 - `pushfiles` - adds files to cloned student repositories, pushing the changes.
-- `rmfiles` - removes files from cloned student repositories, pushing the
+- `rmfiles` - removes files from cloned student repositories, pushing the changes.
-- changes.
-- `rmfromrepos` - removes students from a set of specified repositories as reporters
+- `rmfromrepos` - removes students from a set of specified repositories
 - `roster` - scrapes Canvas for a CSV of the student roster.

 Read the supplied `man` pages for more information on each of these utilities.